 Our current accepted forms of payment for recordings are cash and check only.

+The data and document images from June 30, 2006 to present are available online.
 You are welcome to come to our office and use our free terminal to search information.
-The Menard County Clerk's Office is open 8:30 a.m. to 4:30 p.m., Monday - Friday.
+The Menard County Clerk's Office is open 8:00 a.m. to 4:00 p.m., Monday - Friday.
+If this is not convenient, listed below are options to search Menard County land records via the internet.

 There is no charge for certified copies of the DD214.